Yoda-Soda/Yoda-Soda-covid19-vaccine-distribution-model/README.md

 # Yoda-Soda-covid19-vaccine-distribution-model
 The project will provide data modelling for how to effectively distribute COVID-19 vaccines.
 This will provide the Government with a tool to send out resources to the exact location targeting specific areas with a specific amount of immunisation targets, allowing them to use their resources with utmost efficiency.
 Vaccines will be limited because of the high demand that they will carry.
 Deciding on where and who will need to be vaccinated to effectively stop the spread of the virus and to reach herd immunity.
+Website: https://govhack-hackerknights.github.io/CovidVaccineReady/

 # All code and visualisation resources: